53 Stunning Goddess Braids Hairstyles: Tips on Getting Goddess Braids

 If your stylist has suggested a braid spray, make certain to use it as directed or ask for a recommendation.
 There are plenty of great options, but most people will still use a spritz of water and their favorite oil with great success.

 Goddess Braids Takedown

 When the time comes to take down your goddess braids, the best thing to do is use conditioner.
-If you have very long braids installed, trim the ends up a few inches but nowhere near where your actual hair will have ended, and being unravelling the braids.
+If you have very long braids installed, trim the ends up a few inches but nowhere near where your actual hair will have ended, and being unraveling the braids.
 Start unraveling the goddess braids from the bottom, slowly and carefully making your way to the roots.

 Make certain to use conditioner and water as well by applying it to the goddess braids you are removing.
 Conditioner provides slip and reduces breakage and stress on the strands.
 The extensions will come out easier and your hair will essentially be given a conditioning treatment before your final wash.

 As you remove your goddess braids, you’ll see a lot of hair shedding, which is something natural, taking the fact that we normally shed up to 100 hairs a day.
 So if you have worn your goddess braids for a week, after taking them down you may see around 700 shed hairs, which shouldn’t frighten you.

 Goddess braids are known for an impressive size, weight and a myriad of designs.
 Here the goddess braided hairstyle is of cornrows that lead up to a voluminous ponytail at the crown, with cornrows that hang down in the back for a half-up, half-down style.

 Box braids are an excellent protective style, ultimately versatile and gorgeous and here the combinations of blonde create a golden appearance to the goddess braids.
 Here the goddess braids are wrapped up into a stunning halo of a high bun.